 Boundary-Line is captured against a lower resolution mapping backdrop and the boundaries are captured to represent the data at a nominal 1:10000 viewing scale.
 The process of generalising the data may have caused some features to be moved from their true ground position for the purpose of map clarity.
 The result being that Boundary-Line and the OSMM Topographic boundaries are not always coincident (when overlaid they will not always have the same alignment).
 Boundary- Line is a polygon structured dataset.

 N.B. these datasets are not designed to be used together as they will not give exact replication of boundary position.

-- What is the difference between nested and layered boundaries?
+The difference between nested and layered boundaries

 The data is supplied by named files, all the named files include all of the other sub‑levels of electoral boundaries that belong under that high level administration (for example, County file) will have the named county, district, district ward, civil parish, county ED contained within.
 Unitary authorities will have named unitary authority, unitary authority ward or unitary authority ED as appropriate, civil parish where appropriate, together with community in Wales.
 The nested structure is only available in ESRI Shapefile.